ezsystems/ezplatform/doc/docker/README.md

 The current Docker Compose files are made to be mixed and matched together for QA/Support use cases.
 Currently available:
 - base-prod.yml _(required, always needs to be first, contains: db, web and app container)_
 - base-dev.yml _(alternative to `base-prod.yml`, same applies here if used)_
+- create-dataset.yml _(optional, to be used together with base-prod.yml in order to set up db and vardir)_
+- demo.yml _(optional, to be used together with base-prod.yml in order to set up db and vardir)_
 - blackfire.yml _(optional, adds blackfire service and lets you trigger profiling against the setup)_
 - redis.yml _(optional, adds redis service and appends config to app)_
 - varnish.yml _(optional, adds varnish service and appends config to app)_